contino/intro-k8s/README.md

-# intro-k8-dev-nexus
+# intro-k8
-Introduction to Kubernetes for 2018 Dev Nexus
+Introduction to Kubernetes

 ## Running the site locally using Hugo

-The Kubernetes documentation is built using the [Hugo](https://gohugo.io) static site generator.
+The documentation is built using the [Hugo](https://gohugo.io) static site generator.
 See the [official Hugo documentation](https://gohugo.io/getting-started/installing/) for Hugo installation instructions.

-> Building and running the site requires the Hugo version specified by the `HUGO_VERSION` environment variable in the [`netlify.toml`](netlify.toml#L9) file.
+> Building and running the site requires the Hugo version specified by the `HUGO_VERSION`

 To run the site locally when you have Hugo installed: